YADRO-KNS/ktest/README.md

 # ktest
-Example to to run rdma-cluster
+Example to to run rdma-cluster with 3 VM

 PHYSICAL_FUNCTIONS=(pci_0004_01_00_0 pci_0004_01_00_1)
 PCI_CLIEN_COUNT=3